Skip to main content

 A.R.S. § 33-420.01

-When a Line of Credit Must Be Suspended During a Property Sale
+Line of Credit Suspension During a Sale

-Verified April 4, 2026 • 57th Legislature, 1st Regular Session
+Verified April 4, 202657th Legislature, 1st Regular Session

-When an escrow agent requests a payoff statement on a revolving line of credit secured by Arizona real property, the lender must suspend that line of credit for at least 45 days.
+When an escrow agent requests a payoff statement on a revolving line of credit secured by real property, the lender must suspend that line of credit for at least 45 days.
 This prevents the borrower from drawing additional funds while a sale or refinance is closing.

 Title 33, CONVEYANCES AND DEEDS